-Note
+Note J

-The leaflet is a summary of the experience of the AGQM and its members and has been compiled with the utmost care.
+This leaflet is a summary of the experience of the AGQM and its members and has been compiled with the utmost care.
 Nevertheless, no guarantee can be given for the accuracy, completeness and timeliness of the content provided.
-For this reason, we exclude any liability in connection with the use of the leaflet.
+For this reason, we exclude any liability in connection with the use of this leaflet.